Shopify vs Amazon: Which Platform Should UK Fashion Brands Choose?

 • Amazon’s algorithm can suppress your listing for reasons outside your control

 What guides get wrong: Amazon’s brand control limitations are presented as a minor inconvenience for brands that can win on product quality.
-For a fashion startup whose differentiation is brand identity, positioning, and visual language — not just product specification — Amazon’s constraints are not minor.
-They are structural barriers to the very thing that makes the brand worth buying.
+For a fashion startup whose differentiation is brand identity, positioning, and visual language, not just product specification, Amazon’s constraints are not minor.
+They’re structural barriers to the very thing that makes the brand worth buying.

 Traffic: The Shopify Challenge

-Statista UK e-commerce data shows that 92% of UK consumers shop online, with fashion e-commerce consistently one of the top online categories.
+Around 9 in 10 UK consumers shop online, and fashion e-commerce is consistently one of the largest online retail categories.
 The audience exists.
 The challenge is reaching it without Amazon’s built-in search traffic.

 Traffic acquisition options for Shopify clothing brands: